Logarithmic potential theory and large deviation: Logarithmic Potential Theory in

 is the logarithmic energy of $\mu$.
 We will say that $K$ is {\it log-polar} if $I(\mu)=\infty$ for all $\mu \in \mathcal M(K)$.
 It is known that any compact set of positive Hausdorff dimension is non log-polar \cite{Ca}.
 For a Borel set $E\subset \R^n$ we will say $E$ is log-polar if every compact subset of $E$ is log-polar.
 We write

 for the logarithmic potential of $\mu$.
 It is locally integrable and superharmonic in all of $\R^{n}$.

 We gather known results about logarithmic potentials in $\R^{n}$ in the next theorem. \begin{theorem} The following results, whose precise statements can be found in \cite{ST} for logarithmic potentials in $\C=\R^{2}$, hold true for logarithmic potentials in $\R^n$, $n\geq2$: \begin{enumerate}[noitemsep,nolistsep] \item for $\mu=\mu_{1}-\mu_{2}$ a signed measure with compact support and total mass zero, with $\mu_{1}$ and $\mu_{2}$ of finite energies, $I(\mu)$ is nonnegative and is zero if and only if $\mu_{1}=\mu_{2}$. \item principle of descent and lower envelope theorem (with ``q.e.'' in the latter replaced by ``off of a log-polar set''); \item maximum principle; \item continuity principle. \end{enumerate} \end{theorem} \begin{proof} The version of Item 1. in $\C$ is \cite[Lemma 1.8]{ST}.
 In $\R^{n}$, it follows from \cite[Theorem 2.5]{CKL}.
+An extension of item 1. in case of unbounded support and whenever $I(\mu)$ is well-defined is given in \cite{M}, see Example 3.3.
 One checks that the proofs of the principle of descent and lower envelope theorem in $\C$, Theorems I.6.8. and I.6.9. of \cite{ST}, are valid in $\R^{n}$.
 Items 3. and 4. are Theorems 5.2 and 5.1 of \cite{HaK}.
 A maximum principle restricted to the two dimensional sphere also follows as a particular case of \cite[Theorem 5]{BDS}. \end{proof}

 We will need to work in a weighted setting.
 We caution the reader that, unlike the setting of compact sets in $\R^n$ where we have a single notion of admissibility for a weight function, when we work on unbounded sets in $\C$ in the next section we will have several different notions. \begin{definition} Given a compact set $K\subset \R^n$ which is not log-polar, let $Q$ be a lower semicontinuous function on $K$ with $\{x\in K: Q(x) <\infty\}$ not log-polar.
 We call such $Q$ {\it admissible} and write $Q\in \AA(K)$.
 We define $w(x):=e^{-Q(x)}$. \end{definition}